francesctr4/SplitScreen/index.md

 ## Basic concepts

+### Window
-Window: A separate viewing area on a computer display screen as part of a GUI.
+A separate viewing area on a computer display screen as part of a GUI.

+### Render
-Render: The process that turns the code you write on an application into something interactive.
+The process that turns the code you write on an application into something interactive.

+### Renderer
-Renderer: The piece of code that turns code instructions into an interactive rendering context.
+The piece of code that turns code instructions into an interactive rendering context.

+### Camera
-Camera: Designates the point of view that the players will have presented on their screens.
+Designates the point of view that the players will have presented on their screens.

+### Viewport
-Viewport: Is a region of the screen used to display a portion of the total image to be shown.
+Is a region of the screen used to display a portion of the total image to be shown.

 ## ¿Renderer vs Camera vs Viewport?

+The difference between

 ## How could we theoretically code a Split Screen?